-With the arrival of autumn and the cooler days, plans involving gastronomic destinations are more and more desired.
-If these getaways include cheese, one of the best products to come from the portuguese kitchen, then even better.
+Not only is Portugal a country with plenty to see and do, but it is also well known for its delicious gastronomic scene, with local produce taking centre stage.
+This includes wonderful Portuguese cheese, and with the arrival of autumn and the cooler days, foodie plans are more and more desired.
+And if all of this includes cheese, one of the best products to come from the Portuguese kitchen, then even better.

 Azeitão Cheese PDO

-Don't worry if you're vegetarian, this cheese is made with thistle flower instead of animal rennet and you can eat it without any problem.
+And don't worry if you're a vegetarian, as this cheese is produced with thistle flower instead of animal rennet and is therefore suitable for vegetarians.

 Serra da Estrela Cheese PDO

-This cheese is famous for its aroma.
-With a very strong smell (not suitable for all tastes) and a buttery texture that makes it perfect for greasing, this sheep's cheese is known as the "King" of Portuguese cheeses .
+This cheese from Portugal is famous for its pungent aroma.
+With a very strong smell (definitely not for everyone) and a buttery texture, Serra da Estrela sheep's cheese is perfect for spreading on toast and is widely known as the "King" of Portuguese cheeses.

-It is so creamy that it is unthinkable to cut it with a knife.
-Instead, a circular shape is cut at the top of the cheese, like a palm size, take a spoon and immerse it in this wonderous almost melted cheese.
+This particular cheese is so creamy that it is unthinkable to cut it with a knife.
+Instead, a circular shape is cut from the top of the cheese, and its melted centre is enjoyed in spoonfuls or by dipping your favourite crusty bread inside.

 Serra da Estrela Curd PDO

-If you're a fan of Italian ricotta, Serra da Estrela PDO Cheese may be the perfect choice for you.
-It is obtained by precipitation or coagulation by heat of the proteins contained in the whey resulting from the work of Serra da Estrela PDO cheese, and is ideal for greasing on bread due to its soft and delicate texture.
-This creamy white mass to slightly granulated, smooth and uniform is another typical product of the Serra da Estrela.
-It can be simply tasted, crushed in milk or coffee, mixed with honey, pumpkin jam with or without pieces of walnut, hazelnut or almond ...
-Any excuse is a good one to eat all you want!
+If you're a fan of Italian ricotta, then Serra da Estrela PDO curd may be the perfect choice for you.
+This particular Portuguese cheese is produced by precipitation or coagulation, where heat is used and the final product is ideal for spreading on bread due to its soft and delicate texture.
+This creamy white dough-like cheese is slightly granulated, but also smooth and uniform and is another typical product of the famous Serra da Estrela.
+Enjoy it by itself to fully taste its flavour, or combined with honey, pumpkin jam, pieces of walnut, hazelnut or almond...the list goes on!

 Transmontano Goat's Cheese PDO

-In the northwest of the country, you can try the Transmontano goat's cheese PDO, a very hard cured, salted cheese prepared with goat's milk.
-Despite its very yellow color, you will often find red transmontano cheeses, painted with chili to intensify their flavour.
+In the northwest of Portugal, we recommend trying Transmontano goat's cheese PDO, a very hard, cured, salted cheese which is prepared with goat's milk.
+Despite its deep yellow color, you will also often find red transmontano cheeses, painted with chili to intensify their flavour.

-Typical of the Trás-os-Montes region, this delicacy can also be tasted all over the country and there are many specialty shops (and even supermarkets) that sell it.
-Without bread, chips in a salad, as a starter ...
-This cheese is perfect in any way!
+Typical of the Trás-os-Montes region, this delicacy can also be tasted all over the country.
+Where can you buy this Portuguese cheese?
+Almost everywhere, as there are both local shops, delicatessens and even supermarkets) that sell this Portuguese cheese.
+Try it with bread, in a salad or as a starter: this cheese is perfect in any way!

 Évora Cheese PDO

-If you're in Alentejo and are a fan of salty and slightly spicy cheeses, go into a tavern and order a good mature Évora cheese.
-However, if you prefer milder flavours, opt for the fresh or less ripe version and enjoy its delicate but intense flavour.
+If you visit the Alentejo region of Portugal and are a fan of salty and slightly spicy cheeses, make sure to order a good mature Évora cheese.
+However, if you prefer milder flavours, opt for the fresh or less mature version and enjoy its delicate but intense flavour.

 Nisa Cheese PDO

-Also, in Alentejo another famous cheese can be found, Nisa Cheese.
-Prepared with Merina Branca raw sheep's milk, this cheese can also be enjoyed by vegetarians if prepared with vegetable rennet.
+In Portugal's Alentejo region, another famous cheese can be found: Nisa Cheese.
+Once again produced with Merina Branca sheep's milk, this cheese can also be enjoyed by vegetarians in some cases as varieties prepared with vegetable rennet are widely available.

-It can be accompanied with toast, crackers or make a sandwich and let yourself be carried away by its irresistible citrus flavour.
+This traditional Portuguese cheese is best enjoyed with toast, crackers or you can even branch out and make a sandwich and let yourself be carried away by its irresistible citrus flavour.